Declaration of Conformity Definition, Templates and Guide

 Well,.. not any more!

-Read on to learn how to create a compliant declaration of conformity for your specific product.
+Read on to learn how to create a compliant DoC for your specific product.

 Being involved in both product development and technical communication, I have always been interested in CE-marking.
-That's why I got more and more involved in the CE marking process, risk analysis, technical files and compiling declaration of conformities.
+That's why I got more and more involved in the CE marking process, risk analysis, technical files and compiling DoCs.

-Before I used the method that I describe in this post, I spent ages on the internet, finding the right information on what to include in the declaration of conformity and what not.
-And at the end I still wasn't sure!
+Before I used the method that I describe in this post, I spent ages on the internet, finding the right information on what to include in the DoC and what not.
+And at the end, I still wasn't sure!